iq-bal/api-gateway-service/readme.md

 #### **Forwarding Requests to Services (`/:apiName/:path`)**

-This route forwards incoming requests to the appropriate service instance.
-It selects the instance based on the configured **load balancing strategy**.
+Forwards incoming requests to the correct service instance using load balancing.

 ```javascript
 router.all("/:apiName/:path", async (req, res) => {